 I have always been interested in working with people and assisting or advocating for those whose voices need to be heard.
 I received my bachelor’s degree in law from The University of Maiduguri, Borno State, Nigeria.
 When we were about to move to the United States, I began exploring what I could do.
 I found that social work suited my interests in social justice, human rights, and advocacy.
 It was still somewhat integrated into the law (even though the legal system in Nigeria is different from that of the United States).
 I can say that social work is in my blood, but I didn’t quite understand it or know that there was a profession for it until I explored a career in social work.
 Social Work is diverse, and it could fit into any sphere of life, and I like this about the profession.

-Meet Our Alums - Joy Leos - ''Public Health is All About Service''
+Joy Leos, BS Health Promotion - ''Public Health is All About Service''